-The garden is situated in the Ngongoni Veld type.
-Although little natural vegetation remains, the Midlands Meadow grassland in the natural area is dominated by the grasses Hypharrhenia hirta and Aristida junciformis.
+The Garden is situated in the Ngongoni Veld type.
+Although little natural vegetation remains, the Midlands Meadow grassland in the natural area is dominated by the grasses Hyparrhenia hirta and Aristida junciformis.

-Although the animals themselves are not usually seen, there is evidence of Bushpig (Potamochoerus porcus) foraging.
-The Common molerat (Crytomys hottentotus) often feeds on clivias and other bulbous plants in the Garden, and Vervet monkeys (Cercopithecus aethiops) are frequent visitors.
+Although the animals themselves are not usually seen, there is evidence of bush pig (Potamochoerus porcus) foraging.
+The common mole rat (Cryptomys hottentotus) often feeds on clivias and other bulbous plants in the Garden, and vervet monkeys (Cercopithecus pygerythrus) are frequent visitors.
 A number of species of bats also reside in the Garden.
 These mammals are very shy, and are usually seen at night or in very quiet parts of the Garden.
 If you see other animals on your visit, please let us know.

-There are over 180 bird species recorded from the Garden.
-This high diversity occurs because of the great variety of habitats provided, from formal display gardens and lawn to wild indigenous forest.
+There are over 180 bird species recorded in the Garden.
+This high diversity occurs because of the great variety of habitats provided, from formal display gardens and lawns to wild indigenous forest.

 Best bird-watching locations in the Garden:

 The Turraea Trail, with its indigenous forest, thicket and lake habitats, provides opportunities for seeing the greatest diversity of birds in the Garden.
 Look out for waterbirds on the lake, and take time to sit on a bench and wait for forest birds to appear.